andreamarcolin/json-validation-service/README.md

 ## Running the service locally
-The project ships with a docker-compose file, which will pull and start service dependencies (namely PostgreSQL) It will also preload some configurations and SQL scripts to add db schemas, db tables and some sample data.
+The project ships with a docker-compose file, which will pull and start service dependencies (namely PostgreSQL) It will also preload some SQL scripts to add a db schema and db tables.

 Finally, it will build a docker image for the project bundling it from a pre-assembled JAR.